House sheathing is the panel layer that turns framing into a working shell.

 Sheathing does not replace flashing, roofing, housewrap, siding, underlayment, or drainage.
 It gives those layers something solid to attach to.

-That distinction matters.
-A wall can have strong sheathing and still leak if the water-resistive barrier is missing.
-A roof deck can be solid and still rot if the flashing or ventilation is wrong.
+That difference is easy to forget.
+A wall can have strong sheathing and still leak if the water-resistive barrier is missing, and a roof deck can be solid and still rot if the flashing or ventilation is wrong.
 Sheathing is one part of the system, not the system by itself.

 Where the risk starts